adityabilawar/carduo/README.md

 ## Self-Hosting
 To run this, simply run `yarn install` and after the required packages are installed, run `yarn dev` and open [http://localhost:3000](http://localhost:3000).
 > Note: A MongoDB URI is required for running this application (Judges already have the URI in the `.env`)

+## Github
+The github for this project is [https://github.com/voomp/carduo](https://github.com/voomp/carduo).